Wiryenkfea-Eric/Wiryenkfea-Eric/README.md

 ## Professional Journey
 I started my career in agriculture but transitioned into technology, driven by a passion for solving problems through innovation.
-Along the way, I faced setbacks — including a failed attempt at building a startup — but those experiences shaped my resilience and clarity of purpose.
-I’ve had the opportunity to work with **Alluvium**, an Atlassian and AWS Partner, deploying healthcare applications with ansible tower ensuring compliance and security, deploying and managing dedicated enterprise Jira data center softwares for customer to scale and manage workload.
+Along the way, I faced setbacks, including a failed attempt at building a startup, but those experiences shaped my resilience and clarity of purpose.
+I’ve had the opportunity to work with **Alluvium**, an Atlassian and AWS Partner, designing and deploying a fully functional AWS EKS cluster within 3 weeks, implementing PostgreSQL logical replication with pglogical to ensure scalable, highly available and consistent applications, improving database reliability.
 Today, I’ve grown into a Cloud & DevOps Engineer with expertise in **AWS, Azure, CI/CD, Docker, Kubernetes, Terraform, Ansible, and Linux**.
-Beyond engineering, I also serve as a **Cloud Trainer** and the **CIO of Solavise Technologies Institute** an AWS Technical partner, where I guide the next generation of tech talent.
+Beyond engineering, I also serve as a **Cloud Trainer** and the **CIO of Solavise Technologies Institute** an AWS Technical partner, where I guide people getting into tech aligning with industry standards.

 ## Recent Projects**